How Divorce Mediation Can Help You Sort Through Child Support Issues in Manhattan

 Is It Possible to Agree to No Child Support?

 This is a possible outcome, but only if both parties agree that no child support is necessary.
 If an agreement for no child support cannot be reached in mediation, be prepared for the court to decide this question.

-Contact Sabra Law Group today for a confidential consultation at (646) 472-7971 to discuss the best options for your divorce in New York.
+Contact Sabra Law Group today at (646) 472-7971 to learn more about how beneficial divorce mediation in Manhattan can be.